Residency Research Goals, Expectations, and Support

 Aida Shirazi R.Ph., M.S., Ph.D.
 Kaiser San Francisco Medical Center Research Project Manager

-We are excited to welcome Dr. Shirazi to specifically support our residency research curriculum and individual residents with their research projects.
+Dr. Shirazi joined our department in 2017 to specifically support our residency research curriculum and individual residents with their research projects.
 Dr. Shirazi received her Ph.D. in Public Health from Oregon State University, she also has an M.S. in nutritional science and is a registered pharmacist.
-Over the past decade she has been a Program Director and Co-Principle Investigator at the University of California, Berkeley School of Public Health and the California Breast Cancer Research Program.
-She has experience with quantitative and qualitative research methodologies, and has extensive experience working with diverse linguistic and cultural communities to develop effective interventions to reduce health disparities.
+Over the past decade, she has been a Program Director and Co-Principle Investigator at the University of California, Berkeley School of Public Health, and the California Breast Cancer Research Program.
+She has experience with quantitative and qualitative research methodologies and has extensive experience working with diverse linguistic and cultural communities to develop effective interventions to reduce health disparities.
+Dr. Aida Shirazi delivers a series of didactic lectures on clinical research methodology.

 Division of Research Support and Resources